Cachar district: Language

 Bengali and Meitei are the official languages of the Cachar district.
 According to the 2011 census, Bengali is spoken by 75% of the overall population.
 Although Bengali is the official language, the most common spoken language is Sylheti, often grouped with Bengali as a dialect.
-Sylhetis are the majority ethnic community, but other ethnic groups also live in the district and speak Meitei, Bhojpuri, Bishnupuriya, Dimasa, Rongmei-Naga, Mizo, Khasi, etc. Immigrants from other parts of India are also present and are mainly Hindi speakers.
+Bengalis are the majority ethnic community, but other ethnic groups also live in the district and speak Meitei, Bhojpuri, Bishnupuriya, Dimasa, Rongmei-Naga, Mizo, Khasi, etc. Immigrants from other parts of India are also present and are mainly Hindi speakers.